Founding Quantum Cryptography on Quantum Advantage, or, Towards Cryptography from $\mathsf{\#P}$-Hardness: Introduction

 We will now examine some remaining technical obstacles to gaining a complete understanding of hardness in quantum cryptography. \begin{enumerate} \item{\bf Concrete Instantiations of Other Microcrypt Primitives.} An important open challenge is to base other quantum primitives like pseudorandom states and unitaries, digital signatures, quantum money, etc. on concrete, ideally well-studied, mathematical assumptions weaker than one-way functions.
 For example: can we prove, under quantum advantage conjectures, that the output of random circuits are pseudorandom states?
 Note that such a claim can only hold for specific circuit architectures: for instance, BosonSampling outputs are trivially distinguishable from random~\cite{AA14}.
-Other primitives such as quantum money mini-schemes will likely require different mathematical assumptions that may not be as hard as $\mathsf{P}^{\#\mathsf{P}}$, but also do not necessarily imply the existence of one-way functions. \item {\bf Connections between Quantum Advantage and Cryptography.} The connection between quantum advantage and cryptography may offer new insights into both areas.
-Indeed, ours is not the first work to use tools developed in the context of quantum advantage to obtain evidence for quantum cryptography in Microcrypt.
+Other primitives such as quantum money mini-schemes will likely require different mathematical assumptions that may not be as hard as $\mathsf{P}^{\#\mathsf{P}}$, but also do not necessarily imply the existence of one-way functions. \item {\bf Connections between Quantum Advantage and Cryptography.} Ours is not the first work to use tools developed in the context of quantum advantage to obtain evidence for quantum cryptography in Microcrypt.
 Previously,~\cite{KQST} built on the oracle separation of $\mathsf{BQP}$ and $\mathsf{PH}$~\cite{Raz-Tal} to demonstrate, {\em relative to an oracle}, that quantum commitments exist even when $\mathsf{P} = \mathsf{NP}$.
 This work develops similar connections without relying on oracles.
 How far does this relationship between quantum advantage and cryptography in Microcrypt extend?
 For example, it may not be outrageous to imagine that the classical hardness of factoring implies a one-way puzzle, although we do not (yet) know how to prove this.

 \item {\bf Fully Quantum Search Problems.} We now know how to build commitments from various classical-quantum search problems: one-way state generators~\cite{C:MorYam22,My22} -- where the challenge is a quantum state and the solution is a classical key -- imply commitments~\cite{KT24,BJ24}; and so do state puzzles, where the challenge is classical and the solution is a quantum state.
 These types of search problems are meaningful because they are often easily implied by other cryptographic primitives and protocols, and are much easier to cryptanalyze than decision problems.
 For example as demonstrated by this work, one-way puzzles form a useful link between conjectures in quantum advantage and the existence of quantum commitments.
 A useful next step towards understanding the relationships between cryptographic primitives is to study computational search problems where both the challenge and the solution are quantum states. \end{enumerate}